Healthy food swaps for the festive season

 On the menu: A seafood spread

-Keep unnecessary saturated fats, salt, and oil to a minimum by grilling, rather than deep frying, fish or seafood.
-Keep oysters and prawns au naturel, rather than slathering them in seafood sauce, or opt for lighter marinades, like a squeeze of lemon or fresh herbs with olive oil.
+Keep unnecessary saturated fats, salt and oil to a minimum by grilling, rather than deep frying, fish or seafood.
+Serve oysters and prawns without any garnish, rather than slathering them in seafood sauce, or opt for lighter marinades, like a squeeze of lemon or fresh herbs with olive oil.

-Swap it: Ditch potato salad with mayo for fresh green salads, loaded with pine nuts, fresh stone fruit, wild rice and a light, vinegar-based dressing, like this one.
+Swap it: Ditch deep-fried fish and chips for grilled fish or fresh prawns.
+And swap potato salad with mayo for fresh green salads, loaded with pine nuts, fresh stone fruit, wild rice and a light, vinegar-based dressing, like this one.

 Backyard BBQ